Heading 1

 - Headings and other height-constrained elements use

-- List item relationships, whether it’s a parent or sibling relation, are clearly portrayed using spacing.
+- List item relationships, whether it’s a parent or sibling relation, are clearly differentiated using spacing.

 - Horizontal spacing (the left gap) increases with viewport width and, when the